National parks of the United Kingdom: National parks in Scotland

-National parks in Northern Ireland
+Proposed national parks in Northern Ireland

-There are currently no national parks in Northern Ireland though there have been controversial moves to establish one in the Mourne Mountains.
+There are currently no national parks in Northern Ireland, although there have been controversial moves to establish one in the Mourne Mountains.
 If established, it would stretch from Carlingford Lough to Newcastle and Slieve Croob.
+Other areas were also considered as feasible or "likely" national parks between 2011 and 2012, including the Causeway Coast, the Antrim Glens, the Sperrins and Fermanagh Lakelands.
+Alex Attwood, Northern Ireland Minister of the Environment, had hoped to create two national parks following consultations in 2012.

 Development and land use planning in national parks

 National park authorities are the strategic and local planning authorities for their areas, so that the local district or unitary councils do not exercise planning control in an area covered by a national park.
 Consequently, they have to perform all the duties of a local planning authority.

-They are responsible for maintaining the local development framework — the spatial planning guide for their area.
-They also grant planning consent for development, within the constraints of the Framework.
-This gives them very strong direct control over residential and industrial development, and the design of buildings and other structures; as well as strategic matters such as mineral extraction.
+They are responsible for maintaining the local development framework, the spatial planning guide for their area; they also grant planning consent for development, within the constraints of the Framework.
+This gives them very strong direct control over residential and industrial development, the design of buildings and other structures, as well as strategic matters, such as mineral extraction.

 The national park authorities' planning powers vary only slightly from other authorities, but the policies and their interpretation are stricter than elsewhere.
 This is supported and encouraged by the government who regard: